Skip to content

 ‘Drugs’ can also refer to legal substances, like paracetamol and cough medicine.
 Usually though, when people talk about drugs, they’re talking about illegal substances that people take for enjoyment or other non-medical reasons.
 Using drugs this way is sometimes referred to as ‘recreational drug use’.

-It’s so important that you’re aware of the risks involved with taking drugs.
+It’s so important that you’re aware of the risks involved with taking drugs and make informed choices.
 The more someone uses drugs, the more likely it is that they’ll experience bad side effects – some of which can be extremely serious.

 If we know what to do when this happens, we’ll be able to look after ourselves and each other.